scupit/json-to-cmake-rewrite/README.md

 The **C++11** standard will be used if no standards are specified.

 `"defaultCppStandard": "string"` sets the project's default C++ standard.
 Same rules as C apply.
-`"supportedCppStandards": [strings]` sets a list of standards allowed in the project.
+`"supportedCppStandards": ["strings"]` sets a list of standards allowed in the project.
 This will be selectable in a dropdown in the CMake GUI.

 **Both are optional**.
 If only a default standard is specified, that will be used as the project standard.
 If only an